Disable and Enable Custom Dictionaries in PowerPoint 2011 for Mac

 OS: Mac OS X

 Any custom dictionary that you create or edit within Word 2011 for Mac is used by all the other Office applications installed on your Mac.
-Also, if any changes are made to the list of words within a custom dictionary, it will be reflected within the proofing tools of all Office applications.
+Also, any changes made to the list of words within a custom dictionary reflect in proofing tools of all Office applications.

 You may add new dictionaries or edit them -- but by default, each logged-in user has a default custom dictionary -- not surprisingly, this is a file called Custom Dictionary, and is stored in this folder: